Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `DEFAULT`
 ### [adapters.myAdapterSet.dataProviders.myDataProvider.proxyDataAdapter](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L4698)

 One of this or `inProcessDataAdapter` must be provided.
-Configuration of the Proxy Data Adapter, which is embedded in Lightstreamer Server and available out of the box.
+Configuration of the Proxy Data Adapter, which is embedded in the Lightstreamer Broker and available out of the box.
 The Proxy Data Adapter communicates with its remote counterpart through standard TCP sockets.
 It listens on a configurable port (see `requestReplyPort` setting) and waits for its counterpart to connect. `inProcessDataAdapter` takes precedence over this setting if both are provided.

 **Default:**